-There is no one better than the State to guarantee this trust permanently and universally, at the highest levels of a country.
+There is no one better than the State to guarantee this trust permanently and universally at the country's highest levels.

 - Is the aim to guarantee sovereign trust and protect identities in the digital world, or, in other words, the inviolability of social cohesion, which links citizens with public authorities?